365 Data Centers Services, LLC (“365”) is pleased to provide this Service Level Agreement (“SLA”) in support of “Covered Services,” as defined below.

 “Scheduled Maintenance” has the meaning set forth in Section 2(B) of this SLA.

 “Service Availability” means that the Covered Service is functioning in accordance with 365’s specifications and targets without any interruption or degradation that would materially impact Customer use, as determined by 365.

 “Service Credit” means a credit issued to Customer’s account based upon the actual duration of an interruption (as described in Section 4 herein) of a Covered Service.
-A single Service Credit is equal to the prorated amount of one day’s billing for the interrupted Covered Service during the service period in which the interruption occurs.
+A single Service Credit is equal to the amount of one day’s billing for the interrupted Covered Service, pro-rated for the service period in which the interruption occurs.

-“Time-to-Repair” means a four (4) hour interval which begins when 365 becomes aware or is notified of a Network Service Outage, a Cloud Service Outage or a Dedicated Server Outage by an authorized contact on 365’s Customer Access List (as described in Section 2(A)).
+“Time-to-Repair” means a four (4) hour interval which begins when 365 becomes aware or is notified of a Network Service Outage, a Cloud Service Outage, Dedicated Network Hardware Outage, or a Dedicated Server Outage by an authorized contact on 365’s Customer Access List (as described in Section 2(A)).